thomascupchurch/Aja_au_Grimace/DEPLOY.md

 - If using PythonAnywhere MySQL: add
   - `WEB_DB_URL = mysql+pymysql://<user>:<pass>@<host>/<user>$<dbname>?charset=utf8mb4`
   - Example host is like `youruser.mysql.pythonanywhere-services.com`
+ - Optional: if your images are not under the repo's `images/` folder, set
+   - `WEB_IMAGES_ROOT = /absolute/path/to/your/images`

 6) Reload the web app
 - Open the PythonAnywhere dashboard page for the web app and click “Reload”